iamAbhishekkumar/PPC/README.md

 ## How to install

-This extension is in its initial stage, thus to install the extension, Download the vsix file from [here.](https://github.com/iamAbhishekkumar/PPC/releases/download/v0.0.1/ppc-0.0.1.vsix) And run this command :
+This extension is in its initial stage, thus to install, download the vsix file from [here.](https://github.com/iamAbhishekkumar/PPC/releases/download/v0.0.1/ppc-0.0.1.vsix) And run this command :

     code --install-extension ppc-0.0.1.vsix